jeuneseven/iOS-Interview-Questions/README.md

 - Use @Bindable if you have a data model (a class) and you need to plug its properties into things like TextField, Toggle, or Picker.

-## What’s the difference between @ObservedObject, @State, and @EnvironmentObject?
+## What's the difference between @ObservedObject, @State, and @EnvironmentObject?

 - Use @State for simple properties that belong to a single view.
 They should usually be marked private.
 - Use @ObservedObject for complex properties that might belong to several views.
-Most times you’re using a reference type you should be using @ObservedObject for it.
+Most times you're using a reference type you should be using @ObservedObject for it.
 - Use @StateObject once for each observable object you use, in whichever part of your code is responsible for creating it.
 - Use @EnvironmentObject for properties that were created elsewhere in the app, such as shared data.

+# Testing & CI/CD

+## Have you worked with CI/CD for iOS?
+How to automate SDK releases?

+CI/CD Tools: GitHub Actions, Bitrise, Jenkins, CircleCI.

+Automation Steps:

+- Use Fastlane for building & code signing.
+- Run unit/UI tests automatically.
+- Auto-increment version & changelog.
+- Push build to TestFlight or release tag to GitHub.

+## Experience level with XCTest and UI testing?

+Deeply integrated with XCTest and actively utilizing the new Swift Testing framework.
+The architecture relies on unit testing for logic verification, supplemented by targeted UI tests for end-to-end validation of key features.

+The strategy treats UI tests as high-value but high-maintenance assets, keeping them limited to critical paths to ensure the CI pipeline remains fast and reliable.
+Recent updates leverage the @Test syntax for enhanced readability and better test grouping.

 # UIKit